On the Behavior of OpenAPI's oneOf

 description: Species of the fish (e.g., salmon, tuna)

-feature.
+All this sounds a bit convoluted, right?
+I also think so.
+Fortunately, there's a feature that removes all ambiguity from the validation process.
+Instead of letting the validator guess which schema to use, you can identify it using the discriminator feature.
 It lets you use a property on the data you use to identify which one of the listed schemas to validate against.
 In its simplest form, the discriminator value is the name of the schema itself.
-Let's add the category
+Let's add the category property as a discriminator.
+Since all products inherit from BaseProduct, we simply have to add it there.

 BaseProduct: